devine-dl/devine/README.md

 ### Dependencies

-The following is a list of programs that need to be installed manually.
-I recommend installing these with [winget], [chocolatey] or such where possible as it automatically adds them to your `PATH` environment variable and will be easier to update in the future.
+The following is a list of programs that need to be installed by you manually.

 - [CCExtractor] for extracting Closed Caption data like EIA-608 from video streams and converting as SRT.
 - [FFmpeg] (and ffprobe) for repacking/remuxing streams on specific services, and evaluating stream data.